mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 server, first `base`, then `base-original`.
 In reality, they both updated the same role, and the `base-original` content won out because it was uploaded second.
 Chef ran at least once with this configuration, deleting the `ubuntu` user.
-Presumably some time later, someone who DID know that `base-original` was not to be uploaded made yet more changes.
+Some time later, someone who DID know that `base-original` was not to be uploaded made yet more changes and only uploaded `base`, wiping `remove_default_users` out once more.
 By the time the epic reboot happened, it was gone from the run list again, leaving us to scratch our heads.

+Because the `ubuntu` user was created by the provisioning process and not explicitly managed by Chef, it was not re-created.

-Whoever ran chef-metal next was going to cause this reboot.
-It just so happened that I did it from a conference and ended up spending my evening plugged into an expo booth's outlet.
+_Whoever ran `chef-metal` next was going to cause a global reboot._ It just so happened that I did it from a conference and ended up spending my evening plugged into an expo booth's outlet.

 <p class="center">
     <img src="/imgs/posts/rebootorama/selfie.png" alt="outage selfie"